The Renters’ Rights Act, which will ban Section 21 evictions, is set to bring about the biggest changes to tenancy laws in a generation.

 8. Giving tenants the right to keep pets

-To encourage pet ownership in rental properties, landlords will not be able to unreasonably reject a pet request from a tenant.
+To stop pet owners looking to rent a home from being penalised in rental properties, landlords won’t be able to unreasonably reject a pet request from a tenant.
 And tenants will be given the opportunity to challenge decisions they see as unreasonable.

 9. Banning rental property bidding wars

 Landlords and letting agents will be required to publish an asking rent for a property.
-They’ll be banned from encouraging or asking for bids above the advertised price.
+They will be banned from encouraging or asking for bids above the advertised price.

 The government says this will level the playing field for tenants and crack down on the minority of landlords and agents who encourage rental bidding.